ttahmazli/WM2/README.md

 *Login page reloads if credentials are invalid
 *Course enrollment (not tried) and encryption (tried) parts are not included

-*I think 10% should not take this much time.
+*I think 10% assignment should not take this much time.